Structural variation in the human genome: Types of structural variants

 Structural variation is an important type of human genetic variation that contributes to phenotypic diversity.
 There are microscopic and submicroscopic structural variants which include deletions, duplications, and large copy number variants as well as insertions, inversions, and translocations.
 These are several different types of structural variants in the human genome and they are quite distinctive from each other.
 A translocation is a chromosomal rearrangement, at the inter- or intra-chromosomal level, where a section of a chromosome changes position but with no change in the whole DNA content.
-A Section of DNA that is larger than 1 kb and occurs in two or more copies per haploid genome, in which the different copies share greater than 90% of the same sequence, are considered to be segmental duplications or low-copy repeats.
+A section of DNA that is larger than 1 kb and occurs in two or more copies per haploid genome, in which the different copies share greater than 90% of the same sequence, are considered to be segmental duplications or low-copy repeats.
 These are only a few of the several different types of structural variants that have been known to exist in the human genome.
 A table visualizing these different forms of structural variants, as well as others, is shown in Figure 1.

 An inversion is a section of DNA on a chromosome that is reversed in its orientation in comparison to the reference genome.
 There have been many studies identifying inversions because they have been found to have a big role in many diseases.
 A study found that forty percent of haemophilia A patients had a factor 8 gene inversion of a certain region that was four hundred kb in size.
 The inversion breakpoint was found to be around a segmental duplication which is observed in many other inversion events.

 It is difficult to completely understand how each structural variant is created.
 It was previously known that repeated sequences on a chromosome increases the probability of non allelic homologous recombination.
 These repeated sequences could cause deletions, duplications, inversions, and inverted duplication chromosomes.
 The products of this mechanism from the sequence repeats is depicted in Figure 2.
 A study was done on the olfactory receptor gene clusters where they questioned if there was an association between normal rearrangement of 8p and the repeated inverted sequences.
 The researchers observed that the rearrangement of chromosomes was actually caused by the homologous recombination in the 8p-reps.
 Therefore, they concluded that the substrate used in order to make rearrangements at the intrachromosomal level are the genes for olfactory receptors.
 This discovery revealed the role that inverted duplicates have in affecting the development of structural variants.
-The mechanisms and ways in which structural variants are produced are important to better understand the development of these type of genetic variants.
+The mechanisms and ways in which structural variants are produced are important to better understand the development of these types of genetic variants.